alejandrolr/argocd-kubernetes/README.md

 ## 4. Create New App

-In the UI, Click on `+ NEW APP` button and enter the following values:
+In the UI, Click on `+ NEW APP` button and enter the following values (default options if not specified):
 - **Application Name**: nginx
 - **Project**: default
 - **Sync Policy**: Automatic